 This is a recipe for how to make Singapore street noodles (also called mee hoon goreng).
 It is a healthy version of Singapore fried bee hoon with chicken and red rice vermicelli, high in protein and low in fat.
-Never again suffer through rice vermicelli that’s drowned in oil and fat!
+Never again suffer through rice noodles that’s drowned in oil and fat!

-Singapore noodles, as they’re known in the Western world are actually called “fried bee hoon” or “mee hoon” locally here in Singapore.
+Singapore street noodles, as they’re known in the Western world are actually called “fried bee hoon” or “mee hoon” locally here in Singapore.
 That’s why when you visit Singapore and look for Singapore noodles, you won’t find one.